Network Licensing

 In normal operations, the primary license server is the master.
 When FreeFlyer sends a checkout request for a license, the master responds and then serves the license to the client system.
 If the master server fails, whether due to hardware failure, loss of network connection, or something else, the secondary license server becomes the master and will then serve licenses to client systems.
 If both the primary and secondary license servers go down, licenses will no longer be served to FreeFlyer users until at least two of the three license servers are up and running again.
 More information about the mechanics of three-server redundant systems can be found in the FlexNet License Administration guide referenced at the end of this section.

 When requesting a three-server redundant network license file, information for each of the three servers must be delivered to a.i. solutions support.
 The process is the same for both Windows and Linux systems.
 First, determine the three servers that will be used and gather the hostname and hostid (either composites or disk serial numbers) values for each machine.
 When selecting servers, be sure to use systems that are stable and are not frequently rebooted or shut down.
 For Windows systems there are two ways to obtain the computer information.
 The first way is to launch FreeFlyer on the machine and copy the information shown in the Register a New FreeFlyer License screen or returned from the report host information command line switch.
-The second way is to install and launch the FreeFlyerLicenseInformation utility provided alongside the FreeFlyer installer in the Extras directory.
+The second way is to install and launch the FreeFlyerLicenseInformation available on the Downloads page of FreeFlyer website.
 For Linux systems there are also two ways to obtain the computer information.
 The first way the computer information can be retrieved is by using the report host information command line switch.
-The second way is to install the FreeFlyerLicenseInformation utility provided alongside the FreeFlyer installer in the Extras directory, enable the file for execution, and execute the program.
+The second way is to install the FreeFlyerLicenseInformation utility available on the Downloads page of FreeFlyer website, enable the file for execution, and execute the program.
 Next, determine the TCP/IP port that the license servers will use to communicate with one another and client systems.
 This information is also included in the license file in an editable field (see the sample three-server redundant license below).
 Finally, once the hostname and hostid values and the TCP/IP port number for each system have been gathered, send this information to fflicense@ai-solutions.com.

 A network license file is then created using the hardware information for the three servers and returned to the License Server Administrator.
 A sample three-server redundant license file can be found below.